This post may contain affiliate links. Please read my disclosure policy.

 Enjoy these delicious muffins warm or cool.

-When baking with gluten-free flours it’s really important how you measure the flour.
+When baking with gluten-free flour it’s really important how you measure the flour.
 Use a fluff first and then use the scoop and sweep method.

 - Fluff: Before measuring out your flour use a spoon or whisk to fluff the flour in the container- mostly the top portion.
 Be sure to fluff any flour that you will be measuring.
 To fluff simply stir around the flour lifting it and letting it fall back loosely.